PV-Tutorials/2025_pvlib_UNM/_sources/README.md

 ![tutorialpromo](images/tutorial_banner.PNG)

-# 2024 PVSC Python Tutorial
+# 2025 Solar PV and PVlib Tutorial
 Welcome!
-The goal of this tutorial is to introduce attendees to open-source modeling of PV systems and their production.
+The goal of this tutorial is to introduce studnets from ECE 484/584 Photovoltaics course to open-source modeling of PV systems and their production.
 The tutorial is divided into 3 sections:

 ## Section 1: 1.25 hr